tomaszplewka/custom_wp_theme/README.md

 Just clone/fork the repo.
 Create new a folder in `/wp-content/themes/` directory and paste all the files there.

 You can now activate this theme in your WP admin panel.

+In order to take advantage of gulp workflow, run `npm install` from within your theme root directory.
+Then run `npm start` to start development mode, or `npm run build` to build for production.
+You may need to change `proxy` option in `gulpfile.babel.js` (line 66) to reflext your local development folder structure.

 # License